L1lith/Sandhands/README.md

 ## Update Logs

+#### Version 1.3.12 - Sanitize Method Fixed
+There was a reference error in the sanitize method causing it to fail completely.
+This has been fixed.

 #### Version 1.3.1 - setDefault
 A new method called setDefault has been introduced.
 It allows you to override the default settings for each data type.